trysplit-it/docs/docs/tutorials/github.md

 ## Making Pull Requests (PRs)

 To make a PR, you need to be on the GitHub site.
-When you make a branch, then commit any changes to it, you'll see a message that pops up like this:
+When you make a branch and commit any changes to it, you'll see a message that pops up like this:

 ![prpopup](../assets/prpopup.png)